frubino/mgkit/docs/source/pipeline/blast-pred.rst

+.. _gene-prediction-blast:

 Gene Prediction with BLAST+
 ===========================

 BLAST is another option to predict genes in a sequence and it is less difficult to set up as it only needs a FASTA file with the collection of genes to use.

-The examples here use Uniprot DBs to predict genes, as it enables the mapping to several DBs, including eggNOG and KEGG Orthologs.
-It also assumes that an assembly has been produced for the gene prediction and a DB to blast against is already setted up.
-Also, the BLAST+ package is expected to be installed on the system
+The examples here use Uniprot DBs to predict genes, as it enables the mapping to several DBs, including eggNOG and Kegg Orthologs.
+It also assumes that an assembly has been produced for the gene prediction and that a DB to use blast with is already set up.
+Also, the BLAST+ package is expected to be installed on the system.

 .. blockdiag::